 If you’re like most people, you are not just concerned about “the facts” about this disease.
 You are also concerned about the meaning of this infection for your life now and in the future.
 That includes the social effects, potential financial setbacks, educational impact — all those little things that come together to truly make your life what it is.
 It can be alarming to think that those things may change.

-Add social distancing to the equation and you may find yourself isolated and alone, facing these fears and worries on your own.
+Add physical distancing to the equation and you may find yourself isolated and alone, facing these fears and worries on your own.
 While feeling distant from friends and family can create an extra layer of stress, there is still ample room for hope during social distancing.

 There are many positive goals we can put our hope toward during this time:

 - To stop the spread of the disease quickly by working together for the good of those around us.

 - To prioritize our health by following recommendations and protocols from the Centers for Disease Control and Prevention.

 - To cure the disease in the future through research.
 There are promising clinical trials of new treatment approaches even now.

 - To prevent future outbreaks of COVID-19 by developing a vaccine.